jocodev1/vue-muuri/README.md

 ## How to Use

-Vue muuri consists of a base `muuri-grid` component that implements the [Muuri](https://github.com/haltu/muuri) plugin.
-Using this component, we will be able to insert any number of tile components through its slot.
+Vue-muuri consists of a base `muuri-grid` component that implements the [Muuri](https://github.com/haltu/muuri) plugin.
+Using this component, we will be able to insert any number of item components through its slot.

 Example:
 ```html